 This article takes the complex subject of global trade compliance and breaks it down – in a Question & Answer format – to provide you with a foundational understanding of the subject.

-Customs and other government agencies want to know the answer to four basic questions:
+With trade compliance, customs and other government agencies want to know the answers to four basic questions:

 - What’s the product?
 Every product you import must have a Harmonized System code (HS code) that classifies the type of product it is and helps to determine the duty, tax rate and other potential government charges or fees.
 The code selected must be accurate and not based on which code has the lowest duty.